Wondering how to become a social media manager or community manager?

 One of the best is a training program from Andrea Vahl and Phyllis Khare called Social Media Manager School.

-How to Become a Community Manager or Social Media Manager!
+How to Become a Social Media Manager in 6 Steps

 Before you can sign up clients you'll probably need to have a thriving social media presence of your own.